oracle/accelerated-data-science/docs/source/user_guide/apachespark/dataflow.rst

         df.create()

-You can pass arguments to a Data Flow run as a list of strings:
+You can pass arguments to a DataFlow run as a list of strings:

 .. code-block:: python